-The BHP Billiton Science and Engineering awards are Australia's most prestigious school science awards.
+The BHP Billiton Foundation Science and Engineering awards are Australia's most prestigious school science awards.
 They include Student Awards for young people who have undertaken practical research projects, which demonstrate innovative approaches and thorough scientific procedures, and Teacher Awards recognising outstanding contributions made by classroom teachers to science education.
 The awards are a partnership between the BHP Billiton Foundation, CSIRO and ASTA.
 For further details go to http://asta.edu.au/awards/bhpfsea

 Ruth Dircks ASTA Scholarship to CONASTA